Back

 As we had an Apple TV console in our office, we started developing an app for the tvOS, so that we could test updates right away.
 However, our app was supposed to work on various TV operating systems: Tizen, WebOS, and Android TV.
 That’s why we additionally studied guidelines from Samsung and LG.

-We summed up the UI design principles we studied for the project and added a few of the less obvious insights from our practice.
+We summed up the TV UI design principles we studied for the project and added a few of the less obvious insights from our practice.
 This is how we got the seven-point list below.

 Looking for a company to design an app for smart TVs?